Special Education Parent Advisory Council

 - Serve as a forum for the expression of concerns and recommendations pertaining to the education of students with disabilities in the Madison Metropolitan School District.

 - Support and encourage involvement of families of learners with disabilities in their school and educational programs.
+Parents, we welcome your feedback about the IEP process and/or your experience with special education in MMSD.

 - Serve as a resource for committee membership regarding special education issues for larger committees formed by the Madison Metropolitan School District.